-As an independent organisation free of political agenda we wish to support those who are making the case for greater recognition of Cornish National Minority Status in all walks of life, but in particular the arts and cultural sectors.
+As an independent organisation free of political agenda, but steeped in fighting injustice, we wish to support those who are making the case for greater recognition of Cornish National Minority Status in all walks of life, but in particular the arts and cultural sectors.

 Publishing source and fact-checked information and evidence on this website and showcasing credible research from elsewhere.

 About the Framework Convention for the Protection of National Minorities (FCNM)